-Shadow Wars is, without question, the hardest part of Shadow of War.
+Shadow Wars is, without question, the hardest part of.
 It’s lengthy and features the strongest enemies you face in the entire game, and just a few mistakes can lead to hours of work as you build the force you need to retake your fortress back and defeat the new overlord.
 The task is daunting, so we have some tips and tricks to help you excel in the never-ending wars of Mordor.

 If you’re an elite Shadow of War player, you never have to worry about attacking a fortress during Shadow Wars at all.
 Instead, you will be putting all your energy and time into defending four regions — Cirith Ungol, Gorgoroth, Nurnen, and Seregost — from invading armies.
 At this stage in the game, defending a fortress is much more challenging than taking one, as you’ll be facing many high-level war chiefs and captains looking to lop off your head.
 With a little preparation, though, you can endure and emerge victoriously.